 Meeting your significant other’s family

 I just started at Stord a couple of months ago and have been loving it.
-We make it easy for companies to know exactly what they have where in a live setting.
+We make it easy for companies to know exactly what they have with live data.
 Before that, I graduated from Georgia Tech where I met Sara and we both are adventurous so we are excited to start exploring the city more this year.

 First interview for a sales job